SevenShepherd/SevenShepherd.github.io/_posts/2023-05-12-practicing-sin.markdown

     The context shows that James was referring to showing one’s faith through doing good deeds.
 This is not to be confused with Paul (Rom 3:20, 28; Gal 2:16; 3:10–12) when he was referring to “works” (erga) of Jewish law.<sup><a href="#logos_cite">4</a></sup>

 - <a name="packer" href="#packer_cite" style="font-size:1.4em;">1.1.3.2 Dr. J. I. Packer (Ph.D., University of Oxford)</a>

+    Saving faith is composed of three essential elements: notitia, assensus, and fiducia.
+As Packer points out in Concise Theology: "Without fiducia there is no faith, but without notitia and assensus there can be no fiducia (Rom.
+10:14)."

+    The latin term notitia means 'knowledge' and refers to an "acquaintance with the content of the gospel"; assensus or ‘agreement’ means "recognition that the gospel is true"; fiducia means ‘trust and reliance’ and it speaks of the "personal dependence on the grace of Father, Son, and Spirit for salvation, with thankful cessation of all attempts to save oneself by establishing one’s own righteousness: Rom.
+4:5; 10:3."

     > **Justification by works (things we have done) is the heresy of legalism.** Justification, as Luther insisted, is by faith only (‘faith apart from observing the law’, Rom.
 3:28), because it is in Christ and by Christ only, and depends on what he is as distinct from what we are.
 But <span style="font-weight:bold;color:orangered;">if ‘good works’ (activities of serving God and others) do not follow from our profession of faith</span>, we are as yet believing only from the head, not from the heart: in other words, <span style="font-weight:bold;color:orangered;">justifying faith (fiducia) is <span style="font-size:1.2em;color:red;">not yet ours</span></span>. &mdash; [Concise Theology.
 Chapter 59 Works. p.
 174.](https://amzn.to/40RYx1A)